pg-sharding/spqr/README.md

 ## Tests

 SPQR has regression tests.
 These tests require Docker, and can be run using `make run`.
-Also, there are stress tests, but it a work in progress.
-For more information on testing, please see `test` and `stress` section in [Makefile](./Makefile).
+Also, there are stress tests, but it's a work in progress.
+For more information on testing, please see `test` and `stress` sections in [Makefile](./Makefile).

 ## License